The Branded Image Tax

 MCP is an open standard that lets AI assistants discover and call external tools.
-It’s a plugin system — you register a service, and the assistant can use it when your request matches.
+It’s a plugin system — you connect a service, and the assistant can use it when relevant.

 Setting Up in Claude Code